When to Start

 Early Days of Breastfeeding

 At the hospital (or at home), the baby will typically stay in the room with you to allow you to nurse as frequently as possible: at least 8 times a day, but 12 or 16 would be fine.
-The more you nurse, the sooner your mature milk will come in, the sooner baby will start gaining weight, and the less likely that baby will develop jaundice.
+The more frequently you nurse, the sooner your mature milk will come in, the sooner baby will start gaining weight, and the less likely that baby will develop jaundice.
 The nurses at the hospital (or your midwife) can help you with position and latch.

 In the first few days, you may feel cramping when baby nurses: this is a positive sign that your uterus is returning to its pre-pregnancy size.
 Rest assured, cramping is temporary.